 It was a great start, but it wasn't enough.

 Developers, after all, still had to fiddle with the dials and knobs of managing the database.
 This began to change in 2011, when the company released the MongoDB Monitoring Service (MMS).
 MMS made it much easier to monitor MongoDB clusters of any size.
 By 2013, we rolled MMS, Backup, and other MongoDB services into the MongoDB Management Service, and continued to work closely with AWS to optimize these services for MongoDB customers.
 Then in 2016, again with extensive AWS assistance, we launched MongoDB Atlas, a fully managed, integrated suite of cloud database and data services to accelerate and simplify how developers build with data.

 Making life easier for developers was the vision that co-founders Dwight Merriman and Eliot Horowitz had when they started MongoDB (then 10gen) in 2007.
 That vision has always depended on a strong partnership with AWS.
-This partnership got even stronger, as we just announced, with the promise of even better serverless options, expanded use of AWS Graviton instances to improve performance at lower cost, and improved hybrid options through AWS Outposts.
+This partnership got even stronger, as we just announced, with the promise of even better serverless options, expanded use of AWS Graviton instances to improve performance, and improved hybrid options through AWS Outposts.
 Beyond product, we'll also be more closely collaborating to reach and educate customers through joint Developer Relations initiatives, programs to reach new customers, and more.

 As good as our partnership has been, it just got significantly better.
 Although focusing on how the two companies compete may be convenient (for example, both organizations provide database services), how we cooperate is a more compelling story.

 So let's talk about that.